circular-o/circular/docs/resources/contributing.md

 # Contributing

-%LIBRARY_NAME% is an open source project, meaning everyone can use it and contribute to its development.
-When you join our community, you'll find a friendly group of enthusiasts at all experience levels who are willing to chat about anything and everything related to %LIBRARY_NAME%.
+%LIBRARY-NAME% is an open source project, meaning everyone can use it and contribute to its development.
+When you join our community, you'll find a friendly group of enthusiasts at all experience levels who are willing to chat about anything and everything related to %LIBRARY-NAME%.

 The easiest way to get started contributing is to join the [community chat](https://discord.gg/mg8f26C).
 This is where we hang out, discuss new ideas, ask for feedback, and more!